 MATERIALS AND METHODS

 A comprehensive literature search was developed by using the keywords: “immunotherapy”, “immunosuppressives”, “haemophagocytic syndrome”, “inflammation”, “antimalarials”, “hydroxychloroquine”, “chloroquine”, “anakinra”, “canakinumab”, “tocilizumab”, “sarilumab”, “corticosteroids”, “dexamethasone”, “methylprednisolone”, “immunoglobulins or convalescent” “JAK inhibitors”, “cyclosporine”, “colchicine”, “statins”, “interleukin 7”, “thymosin”, “PD1 and PD1-L blockers”.
 We restricted the search to: “SARS-CoV-2”, “COVID-19”, “severe COVID-19” and “treatment” to identify articles published in English from MEDLINE, PubMed, and The Cochrane Library (until January 2021).
 The meta-analysis, clinical trials, case-control or cohort studies, brief reports, reviews, and systematic reviews were included.
-Reference Citation Analysis (RCA), an artificial intelligence technology-based open citation analysis database was employed.
+Reference Citation Analysis , an artificial intelligence technology-based open citation analysis database was employed.
 Current international guidelines on the management of COVID-19 were also retrieved and included (Centers for Disease Control and Prevention, European Centre for Disease Prevention and Control, Infectious Diseases Society of America, WHO, National Health Service, Spanish Society of Intensive Care Medicine).
 Articles in preprint format were also evaluated if they were considered relevants and well designed.
 The authors reviewed the selected manuscripts and selected the most appropriate.
 Finally, we established a recommendation of the use of each treatment based on the level of evidence of the articles and documents reviewed.
 This recommendation was made based on the consensus of all the authors.
 We carried out the rest of the work methodology following the PRISMA recommendations for systematic review and meta-analysis documents (http://prisma-statement.org/PRISMAStatement/Checklist).

 RESULTS